-Many business owners place too much emphasis on revenue and not enough focus on cash flow.
+In our experience, many eCommerce business owners place too much emphasis on revenue and not enough focus on cash flow.

-There are three ways to increase cash flow:
+If you find yourself in need of more working capital, there are three ways to increase cash flow:

 - Increase your sales/revenue